thelastpickle/cassandra-reaper/README.md

 Reaper to use it.
 You need to prepare the database using the given schema in:
 *src/main/db/reaper_db.sql*

+When using cassandra based storage, you must setup an Apache Cassandra database yourself and configure Reaper to use it.
+You need to prepare the database using the given schema in:
+*src/main/db/reaper_db.cql*
+Reaper uses the dropwizard-cassandra bundle and full configuration reference is available here : https://github.com/composable-systems/dropwizard-cassandra

 For configuring the service, see the available configuration options in later section of this readme document.